gonzazoid/sprintf.js/README.md

         var checkURL = /%checkURLSource%/;
 ```
 as you can see template does'n break js/ts syntax because js/ts interpreter (and linter) perceives this as valid code with regular expression.

+Keep in mind - if you try to pass serialised object (via JSON.stringify) quotes escaping (if it's necessary) is on your responsibility.

+there are three mode:
+* sploppy (default) - replaces with entries[key] whether entry is present or not (if not - replaces with undefined)
+* neat - checks if entry is present, if not - doesn't touch
+* strict - checks if  entry is present, if not - throw error

 That's all!
 Enjoy!

 P.S. as well as all my npm modules this module is strongly typed, feel free to use it with typescript.